Create horizontal and vertical parallax effect

 See the complete code on the demo page.

-A demo of vertical parallax effect
+A demo of the vertical parallax effect

 For this demo, the vertical parallax effect is created by using different values for the data-paroller-factor in different images/elements.